csc7/PP5_CI_GDEC/README.md

     }

-8 - Install gunicorn to work as a webserver: pip3 install gunicorn

-9 - Again, freeze the environment requirements: pip3 freeze > requirements.txt

-10 - Create Procfile (just create file and assign "Procfile" as name) in the project root directory, and include this line in it:
-web: gunicorn boutique_ado.wsgi:application

-11 - Log in into Heroku from the Gitpod CLI with the following line, entering the required information: heroku login (it will require to log in through a different browser) or heroku login -i (to log in directly in the Gitpod CLI)

-12 - Set DISABLE_COLLECTSTATIC to 1, so Heroku does not load static files when deplying (at this point of the process): heroku config:set DISABLE_COLLECTSTATIC=1 --app your_app_name

-13 - Set ALLOWED_HOSTS variable in settings.py file as follows:
-ALLOWED_HOSTS = ['your_app_name.herokuapp.com', 'localhost']

-10 - Connect to Heroku database and run migrations with the following commands:
+8 - Connect to Heroku database and run migrations with the following commands:

 If you want to verify that effectively all migrations need to be run, execute python3 manage.py showmigrations